irelius/test-deployment/API-docs-AirBnB.md

 * Require Authentication: false
 * Request
   * Method: GET
-  * Route path: /api/users/:userId    <!-- initially w/o ':', due to :userId from login -->
+  * Route path: /api/users/:userId    <!-- 1st rev: initially w/o ':', due to :userId from login -->
   * Body: none

 * Successful Response when there is a logged in user